 Use the bat template for pumpkin carving.

 Print out the bat template and trace it onto a pumpkin.
 Cut your shape from the pumpkin with a sharp knife, then use an ice cream scoop to remove all of the seeds inside before you carve!
+You can also use this as a bat drawing template.

 Use your bat templates to document a spooky story as part of the background for an art journal page or even just to doodle on.